chrisbroski/sketchpad-calculator/README.md

 * Vertically oriented display
 * Running history of all past calculations
 * Fast entry of previously entered and calculated numbers with a simple touch
+* Chain as many operations as you like and view them clearly on screen.
+* How does "C" and "AC" work on a traditional calculator?
+Sketchpad Calculator don't care - it has no "clear" button.
+Every new calculation starts fresh with no mystery values invisibly tainting it.